miurahr/py7zr/docs/archive_format.rst

 number of streams and properties.

-Flag indicate the coder is simple i.e. single input and single output, or comprex i.e. multiple input, multiple output.
+Flag indicate the coder is simple i.e. single input and single output, or complex i.e. multiple input, multiple output.

 When simple coder, number of streams is always one for input, and one for output, so it SHALL be skipped.